harshilkandoi/report-submission-template/Report (Week 4).md

 | MBATechmeds Solar Sun Tracker | 5 Years |

 **Table-5 Warrenty**
 This system is designed to fulfill requirements of a household without consuming any commercial power supply.
-It is a good alternative for commercial power supply as it is generating clean energy with minimal cost.
-In exchange for a high one-time cost, the system provides continuous energy for many years at negligible cost.
+It is a good alternative from commercial power supply as it is generating clean energy with minimal cost.
+There is only one time high cost for installing the system but after that it provides continuous energy for many years with negledible costing.

 ##### References